 - There is significant family discord at the time of death or immediately thereafter

-- The condition or pathology of the remains precludes adequate and/or safe preparation, storage, or study
+- The condition of the remains, or its pathology, precludes adequate and/or safe preparation, storage or study

 If the Anatomy Bequest Program declines the donation at the time of death, it becomes the responsibility of the next of kin/authorizing person to make final arrangements.